 To form a corporation in Minnesota, you need to take the steps set forth below.
-To find out what’s required to form a corporation in any other state, see Nolo’s 50-State Guide to Forming a Corporation.
+You can also use Nolo's Online Corporation service, which will form a corporation for you with everything you need.

 Your corporation's name must contain one of the following words or its abbreviation: "Incorporated," "Corporation," "Company," or "Limited."
 The word "Company" may not be preceded by the word "and" or a symbol denoting it, such as "&."

 Your corporation's name must be recognizably different from the names of other business entities already on file with the Minnesota Secretary of State.
 Names may be checked for availability by searching the Minnesota business name database.
 You may reserve a name for 12 months by filing a Name Reservation with the Minnesota Secretary of State.
 The application may be filed online or by mail.
 The filing fee is $55 for online or expedited filings or $35 by mail.

 Your corporation is legally created by filing Articles of Incorporation with the Minnesota Secretary of State.
-The articles must include the: corporate name and address; name and address of agent for service of process; number of shares the corporation is authorized to issue; name and address of each incorporator.
+The articles must include: the corporate name; the name and street address of agent for service of process; the number of shares the corporation is authorized to issue, and; the name and address of each incorporator.

 The articles may be filed online or by mail.
 The filing fee is $155 for online filings or $135 if filing by mail.